IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Polar Area Chart

-The Ignite UI for Angular Polar Area Chart belongs to a group of [Polar Chart](polar-chart.md) and have a shape of a filled polygon, where vertices or corners are located at the polar (angle/radius) coordinates of data points and are connected by a straight line and then filling the area represented by the connected points.
+The Angular Polar Area Chart belongs to a group of [Polar Chart](polar-chart.md) and have a shape of a filled polygon, where vertices or corners are located at the polar (angle/radius) coordinates of data points and are connected by a straight line and then filling the area represented by the connected points.
 The Polar Area Chart uses the same concepts of data plotting as the Scatter Marker Chart, but instead wraps the points around a circle and fills in the area that is drawn, rather than stretching the points and area filled along a horizontal line.
 You can create this type of chart in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to [`IgxPolarAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpolarareaseriescomponent.html), as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"